- July 30, 2021

 forecasting will.
 Also, it’s always better not to download any apps whimsically unless you

 require or know well about the purpose of those apps.
 Because many of the apps can

-automatically get install on your phone by not asking you to access information and as a result, your information can go public and trigger unwanted targeted marketing.
+automatically get installed on your phone by not asking you to access information.
+As a result, your information can go public and trigger unwanted targeted marketing.
 So,

 - Don’t share your location unless the app is location focused

 - Don’t download unwanted apps unless you need